T-AbdelAlim/CraniumPy/README.md

 **"adjust picks"** puts your landmarks back on screen, now on the aligned mesh instead of the raw scan - often an easier pose to judge a click against. **Alt-drag** a marker to move it, then press "align" again to re-register with the adjustment.
 The app tracks the rigid transform "align" used, so a drag on the aligned mesh gets converted back to the raw scan's own coordinates before it's stored - "run pipeline" and the saved report always end up describing whatever you most recently adjusted, however many times you've adjusted and re-aligned.

-**"undo"** goes back to the raw, unaligned mesh.
-Changing a landmark, the alt-frontal toggle, or the target (cranial/facial) invalidates the current alignment - you'll need to press "align" again before "run pipeline" unlocks.
+**"reset"** goes back to the raw, unaligned mesh and clears every target's scene for this upload.
+Changing a landmark or the alt-frontal toggle invalidates the current alignment - you'll need to press "align" again before "run pipeline" unlocks.

+Switching between **Cranial Vault** and **Face & Forehead** does not invalidate alignment: your landmarks carry over, and a quick automatic re-registration keeps the preview accurate for whichever target you just switched to.
+If you'd already run the pipeline for that target earlier in the session, the exact scene you left - mesh, template comparison, everything - comes back instantly instead of being recomputed.
+Switching to a target you haven't processed yet starts it from the aligned mesh, same as usual.

 **"run pipeline"** is the actual committed step: repairs the mesh, clips it to the plane guided by your landmarks (cranial or facial, matching the target you picked - there's no manual clip-plane option right now), resamples if checked, and applies center-of-mass correction if checked - all in one go.
 The clip boundary is left open, not capped, since repair runs before clipping, so exported meshes may appear open at the cut.
 Repair is the slow part - it only actually runs on the first "run pipeline" press per mesh; later presses (different vertex count, re-aligned landmarks, toggling center-of-mass correction) reuse that already-repaired mesh instead of re-running it.